opensearch-project/documentation-website/_security-plugin/configuration/configuration.md

 ## Kerberos

-Kerberos authentication will not work with OpenSearch Dashboards.
-To track OpenSearch's progress adding support for Kerberos in OpenSearch Dashboards, see [issue #907 Kerberos Auth does not exist](https://github.com/opensearch-project/security-dashboards-plugin/issues/907) in the Dashboard's Security Plugin repository. {: .warning }
+Kerberos authentication does not work with OpenSearch Dashboards.
+To track OpenSearch's progress in adding support for Kerberos in OpenSearch Dashboards, see [issue #907 Kerberos Auth does not exist](https://github.com/opensearch-project/security-dashboards-plugin/issues/907) in the Dashboard's Security Plugin repository. {: .warning }

 Due to the nature of Kerberos, you must define some settings in `opensearch.yml` and some in `config.yml`.